What is Project Thrive?

 What is THE #SameHere GLOBAL MENTAL HEALTH MOVEMENT?

-The #SameHere movement was founded by 15-year professional sports executive Eric Kussin, who initially started the “We’re All a Little ‘Crazy'” foundation.
+The #SameHere movement was founded by 15-year professional sports executive Eric Kussin, who initially started the “We’re All A Little ‘Crazy'” foundation.
 The movement brings together athletes, celebrities and expert practitioners to help remove the stigma surrounding mental health.

 The #SameHere global mental health movement is determined to spread this message: EVERYONE in the world is affected by life’s inevitable traumas and stresses.
 We can’t escape them, as they are part of the human experience, and they impact us on many levels.
-Mental health exists on a continuum for each person, though some experience more severe declines than others over varying periods of time in their lives (and some people are more genetically predisposed to such declines).
+Mental health exists on a continuum (see above) for each person, though some experience more severe declines than others over varying periods of time in their lives (and some people are more genetically predisposed to such declines).

-Because of this, the movement’s view is that we should all be open and accepting of those who need help —because we’re one community in this “crazy” world, all fighting our own unique, but often similar, battles.
+Because of this, the movement’s view is that we should all be open and accepting of those who need help — because we’re one community in this “crazy” world, all fighting our own unique, but often similar, battles.
 For more information about Eric and the #SameHere Global Mental Health Movement, visit www.samehereglobal.org.

-The members of the movement — many of whom are professional athletes and celebrities — are determined to use their individual brands, but collective platforms, and their consistent #SameHere message about mental health on a continuum, to open up the world to this concept and make it socially acceptable among friends, family, and co-workers to talk freely about our mental health concerns and battles, and to applaud those who share those concerns and ask for help. #SameHere shares its message with school and colleges, first responders, military and veteran organizations and businesses around the world.
+The members of the movement — many of whom are professional athletes and celebrities — are determined to use their individual brands, but collective platforms, and their consistent #SameHere message about mental health on a continuum, to open up the world to this concept and make it socially acceptable among friends, family, and co-workers to talk freely about our mental health concerns and battles, and to applaud those who share those concerns and ask for help. #SameHere shares its message with schools and colleges, first responders, military and veteran organizations and businesses around the world.

 Join us in the 5-in-5 #SameHere Social Media Challenge